Standards of Competence

 - Have up-to-date knowledge about the spectrum of mental health disorders;

-- Help immediately with anxiety (fear-related) problems including trauma (or post-traumatic stress disorder), phobias, panic attacks and obsessive-compulsive behaviour (OCD);
+- Be able to quickly and effectively support with anxiety (fear-related) problems including trauma (or post-traumatic stress disorder), phobias, panic attacks and obsessive-compulsive behaviour (OCD);

 - Understand depression and how to lift people out of it;